AlexGagne/evecalendar/README.md

 # EveCalendar
 An Haskell app to download calendar data from EVE Online and upload it to Google Calendar, but also leave room for expansion if I ever want to leverage more of Eve Online's API.
+The src folder contains the EVE Online library that I may eventually flesh out and the app library will contain the server to send to Google Calendar.

 ## Building on a local machine